datamachines/cuda_tensorflow_opencv/README.md

 For example to build a `jupyter_to-user:2.8.0_3.4.16` image, with `1003` as the `jupyter` user's `uid` and `gid`:

     cd Jupyter_build; docker build --build-arg JUPBC="datamachines/tensorflow_opencv:2.8.0_3.4.16-20220318" --build-arg JUID=1003 --build-arg JGID=1003 -f Dockerfile-user --tag="jupyter_to-user:2.8.0_3.4.16" .

+####  7.3.3. <a name='BuildofanUnraidspecificJupyterNotebookcontainer'></a>Build of an Unraid specific Jupyter Notebook container

+Note: this build is designed to run on an unraid.net server, it specialized the "user" build by using Unraid's specific `uid` and `gid` and uses a default password for the WebUI.

+Build the `to` and `cto` versions using one of:

+    make jupyter_to JN_MODE="-unraid"
+    make jupyter_cto JN_MODE="-unraid"

+This version uses a default user password (`dmc`) when started.

 ###  7.4. <a name='TestingYolov4onyourwebcamLinuxandGPUonly'></a>Testing Yolo v4 on your webcam (Linux and GPU only)